SIG SG 550

 The SIG SG 550 is an assault rifle manufactured by SIG Sauer AG (formerly a division of Schweizerische Industrie Gesellschaft, now known as SIG Holding AG) in Switzerland.
 "SG" is an abbreviation for Sturmgewehr ("assault rifle").
-The SG 550 is based on the earlier predecessor, the SIG SG 540, chambered in 5.56×45mm NATO.
+The SG 550 was co-developed by SIG Sauer AG and the Italian firearm manufacturer Beretta and is based on its predecessor, the SIG SG 540, which is chambered in 5.56×45mm NATO.